doorknob6/pfUI-turtle/README.md

 </p>

 ### Custom skills
-These custom class skills were included in this addon, they are included in the main [pfUI](https://github.com/shagu/pfUI) addon now.
+These custom class skills used to be included in this addon, they are included in the main [pfUI](https://github.com/shagu/pfUI) addon now.

 - Hunter [Trueshot](https://database.turtle-wow.org/?spell=3035#see-also-ability) now has a castbar
 - Paladin [Holy Strike](https://database.turtle-wow.org/?spell=679) refreshes seals on the target